briandconnelly/nicheconstruct/paper/03_methods.md

 # Methods

 Building upon @HANKSHAW, we describe an individual-based model in which cooperators and defectors evolve and compete in a population of subpopulations (i.e., a metapopulation).
-Through mutations, individuals gain adaptations to their environment, which increase reproductive fitness, and allow those lineages to rise in abundance.
+Through mutations, individuals gain adaptations to their environment, which increase reproductive fitness and allow those lineages to rise in abundance.
 More successful lineages spread to neighboring subpopulations by migration.

 In this expanded model, subpopulations additionally modify their local environment.